 A sensitivity or allergy to gluten can cause lots of digestive issues.
 Gluten foods like wheat, rye, barley, and oats can irritate the intestines and cause damage to the intestinal wall, making digestion very difficult.
 When digestion is compromised, the absorption of nutrients is impaired, and food, bacteria, and toxic microorganisms leak into the bloodstream.
 Because of this, required nutrients cannot reach the brain, and deficits cause brain fog.
 In the recent past, the gluten-free options on the market have increased dramatically.
 If you suspect you have a gluten intolerance, consider removing it from your diet and replacing it with a gluten-free option like almond flour, buckwheat, quinoa, or corn.

 The good news is that you can reshape your tastes!
 Taste-reshaping is mind over gut.
 First, you LEARN about how certain foods help or hurt you.
 Even though you may not be fond of, say, salmon, you know it’s good for you, and your brain can overrule your taste buds, and you can convince yourself to eat it and to like it!
 After repeated feedings of your less-than-favorite food, your gut-brain prompts, ‘“Finally you’re feeding me what I need.
 Keep eating it.”
 Your gut-brain tells your body that you like it, and eventually, you will CRAVE what you previously disliked!

 Keep a food log or journal of what you’ve eaten and how you feel afterward.
-Soon, after eliminating certain foods, you’ll be feeling more energetic, be able to think more clearly, and maybe you won’t forget where you left your keys!
+Soon, after eliminating certain foods, you’ll feel more energetic, be able to think more clearly, and maybe you won’t forget where you left your keys!